phf/dupes/README.md

 ...

-2301 files examined, 87 duplicates found, 132268638 bytes wasted
+2,301 files examined, 87 duplicates found, 126.14 MB wasted
 ```

-Nothing to it.
+There's even a `-p` option for using "paranoid" byte-by-byte file comparisons
+instead of SHA256 digests.
+(As a bonus it'll warn you about any SHA256
+collisions it finds in "paranoid" mode.
+You should feel very lucky indeed
+if you actually get one of those.)

 ## License